stvnchng/hive-fe/README.md

 ## Instructions to run project

-In the current directory, run `npm start`.
+In the current directory, run `npm install` to get all the dependencies, then run `npm start` and the demo should be active at `localhost:3000`.

 The window containing both the multiple and single-option dropdown demo should appear.